harto/hey-stu.art/src/work/index.md

 [99designs][99d] is the world's largest online graphic design marketplace, with a community of over a million registered designers.

 I was the lead software engineer in 99designs' Oakland, CA office.
-The team focused on the design- and designer-oriented parts of the platform.
+My team focused on the design- and designer-oriented parts of the platform.
 Some of the things we built include: